The situation is fluid in many countries, including here, so this budget Thailand travel article was update on October 8, 2021.

 Phase 1: Vaccinated and Tested Travelers Welcome Now to 5 Provinces

-Phuket has the most international flights, so that might still be the easiest option and you won’t have a problem finding a place worth staying put in for 14 days.
+Phuket has the most international flights, so that might still be the easiest option and you won’t have a problem finding a place worth staying put in for a week.
 There’s plenty to choose from and you won’t have a problem getting a variety of food delivered.
+In November onward there’s no quarantine if you’ve had your shots, so check this article out for how to spend a week in Phuket after you land.

 What do you have to do?
-Bring proof that you’re fully vaccinated, test negative within 72 hours of arrival, get tested again upon arrival, agree to be tracked via a contact tracing app, show proof of sufficient travel insurance, and self-isolate for 14 days before you go anywhere.
-So while I said that the country is not actively trying to court long-term travelers and digital nomads, those travelers are probably the only ones who are going to put up with all this upon arrival.
-Who wants to self-isolate their entire two-week vacation?
+Bring proof that you’re fully vaccinated, test negative within 72 hours of arrival, get tested again upon arrival, agree to be tracked via a contact tracing app, show proof of sufficient travel insurance ($100K), and self-isolate for 7 days before you go anywhere.
+This last part is not really a quarantine: you can go out and eat or walk the beach and stop in bars.
+You just can’t leave that area.
+So while I said that the country is not actively trying to court long-term travelers and digital nomads, the government had to relax restrictions because those travelers were the only ones who were willing to put up with the earlier restrictions.

 Phase 2: No Quarantine in Phuket or Ko Samui